 CuriousWorks Behind Closed Doors collaboration

 Behind Closed Doors, run by CuriousWorks and supported by Screen Australia’s Enterprise Ideas Program, introduces fresh voices and untold stories to the screen sector.
 The innovative program connects emerging and exciting storytellers in Western Sydney with some of the industry’s most experienced creative talent.
-AWG has partnered with CuriousWorks to offer AWG membership to successful Behind Closed Doors applicants, as well as a place on AWG’s Pathways Program and a micro-mentorship with a writer of their choosing.
+AWG partnered with CuriousWorks to offer AWG membership to successful Behind Closed Doors applicants, as well as a place on AWG’s Pathways Program and a micro-mentorship with a writer of their choosing.
 AWG and CuriousWorks will also run an industrial session for Behind Closed Doors writers, and a note-taking masterclass.

 National Talent Camp